Family Force 5

-FF5 (formerly known as Family Force 5, The Phamily, Ground Noise and The Brothers) is an American Christian rock band from Atlanta, Georgia.
+Family Force 5 (formerly known as FF5, the Phamily, Ground Noise and the Brothers) is an American Christian rock band from Atlanta, Georgia.
 The band was formed in 2004 by brothers Solomon "Soul Glow Activatur" Olds, Joshua "Fatty" Olds, and Jacob "Crouton" Olds along with their two friends, Nathan "Nadaddy" Currin and Brad "20 Cent" Allen, who was later replaced by Derek "Chapstique" Mount.
 The group has released five studio albums, nine EPs, and two remix albums.
-They are often noted for their raucous, party-centric personae and eclectic mix of genres, ranging from rap metal to dance-pop.
+They are often noted for their raucous, party-centric personae and eclectic mix of genres, ranging from rap to dance-pop.

 In 2018, the remaining two members, Jacob and Joshua Olds, re-branded the group as FF5 and released the EP El Compadre on March 2 of that year.
-The band played their most recent show on March 17 of that year.
+The band played their most recent show on March 17, 2018 before going on hiatus until 2026.

 History

 Formation (1993–2003)

 Family Force 5 was formed in Atlanta, Georgia, under their original name, The Brothers.
 Three of the five original members, Solomon ("Soul Glow Activatur") and twins Joshua ("Fatty") and Jacob ("Crouton"), are sons of Jerome Olds, a Christian artist popular in the late 1980s.
 The Brothers released Fact and Reality in 1994 and RPM in 1995.
 Both albums were released on Star Song Records and produced by their father.

 The group changed their name to "Ground Noise", which they classified as "a really bad version of Third Day".
 Shortly after, the three brothers added Brad Allen ("20 Cent") and Nathan Currin ("Nadaddy").
 They then renamed their group The Phamily.

 A decade later, the band signed with Maverick Records, for distribution to the mainstream market before signing to Gotee Records for the Christian market.
 Under the name "The Phamily", the band sought a dual recording deal to better distribute their music to both the mainstream and Christian markets.
 According to Solomon Olds, "To me, and pretty much anybody that's under my age, most Christian music is a turnoff.
 I don't want to be affiliated with that.
 I want to be affiliated with something that is great music.
 I feel that Maverick and Gotee together can pull that off."
 The group was then forced to change their name again, due to copyright issues with Prince's band, The Family.